40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 As the name suggests, artist Paul Klee’s main message from this classic abstract painting is to focus on the sound of birds.

-The artwork consists of a hand-cranked machine that is supposed to power four birds sitting on a line.
+It consists of a hand-cranked machine that is supposed to power four birds sitting on a line.

-Klee himself explained the painting as, “ an active line on a walk, moving freely.”
+Klee himself explained the painting as, “an active line on a walk, moving freely.”

 The smudges on the paintings aren’t intentional but actually an accident caused by the artist himself, who was trying to copy the paintings onto another canvas.